colinrdavidson/Baseball-Integer-Program/README.md

 Baseball-Integer-Program
 ========================

-A tool to generate a draft team using integer programming
+A tool to generate a draft team using integer programming.

+Be sure that *glpk* is installed.
+[GNO Linear Programming Kit](https://www.gnu.org/software/glpk/)

 baseball.mod
 ------------